MicrosoftDocs/visualfsharpdocs/docs/conceptual/seq.iter['t]-function-[fsharp].md

 This function is named `Iterate` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Examples
-The following example illustrates the use of Seq.iter.

 [!code-fsharp[Main](snippets/fssamples101/snippet1003.fs)]